College Students with Disabilities:

-Any employee, student or 3rd party vendor who wishes to report discrimination or harassment based on any of the aforementioned protected classes should contact Sumana Misra-Zets, Director of College and Community Diversity intitivies/Title IX Coordinator.
+Any employee, student, guest or 3rd party vendor who wishes to report discrimination or harassment based on any of the aforementioned protected classes should contact Sumana Misra-Zets, Director of College and Community Diversity Initiatives

 Office of Institutional Diversity & Inclusion